-My rates include the $20 beach permit fee, whether we use a beach or not.
+My rates include tax and $20 beach permit fee, unless otherwise noted.

-I am fully licensed and registered with the state of Hawaii, insured and experienced with obtaining beach permits and filing your legal marriage or civil union paperwork.
+I am fully licensed and registered with the state of Hawaii, as one of the Marriage and Civil Union Performers in Hawaii, insured as a wedding officiant and marriage performer, and experienced with obtaining beach permits and filing your legal marriage certificate or civil union paperwork.

 Please note that this is for the ceremony only.